djplaner/Content-Interface-Tweak/README.md

    - Paste the HTML into the window that pops up
    - Save the changes and return to the page

-## Repeat steps 3 and 4 everytime you make a change
+## Repeat steps 3 and 4 every time you make a change

 Never change the contenet in Blackboard.
 Always make the change in Word first and then update Blackboard.